cloudwego/cloudwego.github.io/content/en/docs/hertz/tutorials/basic-feature/network-lib.md

 server.New(server.WithTransport(netpoll.NewTransporter))
 ```

-While creating a Client, it can also be modified with configuration:
+While creating a Client, it can also be modified by configuration:

 ```go
 client.NewClient(client.WithDialer(standard.NewDialer()))